alvarobartt/serving-tensorflow-models/README.md

   ---

-If we want to interact with the deployed API from Python we will need to use the [tensorflow-serving-api]() Python package that easily lets us send gRPC requests with the Tensor's data that the Inference API will receive as input data as well as handling the predicted Tensor.
+If we want to interact with the deployed API from Python we will need to use the [tensorflow-serving-apis](https://github.com/tensorflow/serving)
+Python package that easily lets us send gRPC requests with the Tensor's data that the Inference API will receive as input data as well as handling the predicted Tensor.

 ```python
 ```

-You can check the documentation of tensorflow-serving-api at:
+You can find a detailed example on how to use the TensorFlow Serving APIs with Python at https://github.com/tensorflow/serving/tree/master/tensorflow_serving/example